Cognitive musicology: Music and language acquisition skills

 Both music and speech rely on sound processing and require interpretation of several sound features such as timbre, pitch, duration, and their interactions (Elzbieta, 2015).
-A fMRI study revealed that the Broca's and Wernicke's areas, two areas that are known to activated during speech and language processing, were found activated while the subject was listening to unexpected musical chords (Elzbieta, 2015).
+A fMRI study revealed that the Broca's and Wernicke's areas, two areas that are known to be activated during speech and language processing, were found activated while the subject was listening to unexpected musical chords (Elzbieta, 2015).
 This relation between language and music may explain why, it has been found that exposure to music has produced an acceleration in the development of behaviors related to the acquisition of language.
 The Suzuki music education which is very widely known, emphasizes learning music by ear over reading musical notation and preferably begins with formal lessons between the ages of 3 and 5 years.
 One fundamental reasoning in favor of this education points to a parallelism between natural speech acquisition and purely auditory based musical training as opposed to musical training due to visual cues.
 There is evidence that children who take music classes have obtained skills to help them in language acquisition and learning (Oechslin, 2015), an ability that relies heavily on the dorsal pathway.
 Other studies show an overall enhancement of verbal intelligence in children taking music classes.
 Since both activities tap into several integrated brain functions and have shared brain pathways it is understandable why strength in music acquisition might also correlate with strength in language acquisition.

 Music and pre-natal development

 Extensive prenatal exposure to a melody has been shown to induce neural representations that last for several months.
-In a study done by Partanen in 2013, mothers in the learning group listened to the ‘Twinkle twinkle little star' melody 5 times per week during their last trimester.
+In a study done by Partanen in 2013, mothers in the learning group listened to the 'Twinkle twinkle little star' melody 5 times per week during their last trimester.
 After birth and again at the age of 4 months, they played the infants in the control and learning group a modified melody in which some of the notes were changed.
 Both at birth and at the age of 4 months, infants in the learning group had stronger event related potentials to the unchanged notes than the control group.
 Since listening to music at a young age can already map out neural representations that are lasting, exposure to music could help strengthen brain plasticity in areas of the brain that are involved in language and speech processing.